 Walking on a treadmill desk while you work is an easy way to add activity and exercise to your long workday.
 Treadmill desk benefits include having increased energy, reduced joint and low back pain from prolonged sitting or standing, improved productivity, weight loss, and reduced blood pressure.

 If you are concerned about productively working while walking, using a treadmill desk will assuredly be easier than you might think.
-As the leader in office exercise desks, at LifeSpan we’ve been told by thousands of customers how easy it was to make the transition from sitting to alternating between sitting and walking or from using a standing desk to incorporating walking into their day.
+As the leader in office exercise desks, at LifeSpan we’ve been told by thousands of customers how easy it was to make the transition from sitting to alternating between sitting and walking or from using standing workstations to incorporating walking into their day.
 Tasks like talking on the phone, participating in conference calls, responding to emails, and typing are surprisingly easy.
 Selecting the best treadmill desk is an important part of your success to help you make a long-term change in how you work.

 It is important to know that a treadmill desk is more than just a desk attached to a common fitness treadmill – treadmill desks are designed to be used daily for multiple hours at slow speeds, something that fitness treadmills aren’t designed to handle.